TimeForNano/java-project/README.md

 ## Usage
 The application can be compiled and started with `cd src/ && javac *.java && java ContactsApp`

 You should be greeted with the text `Welcome to the Contacts Application!` after which the application initializates the `.csv` text file.
-Then you should see
+Then you should see:
 ```
 ## Main menu ##
 Command options: .help .readAll .readLine .create .update .delete .exit